-From the perspective of investment in human capital, the Company is actively investing in human resources, including conducting human resource development to ensure diversity and promoting corporate health and wellness, in order to realize its vision of "a company where all employees can take a vibrant and active part".
-In addition, with regard to intellectual property, the Company's business, research and development, and intellectual property divisions are working in close coordination to acquire intellectual property rights in order to create new businesses, achieve competitive business advantages, and realize sustainable growth.
-For more information on the Company's sustainability initiatives and TCFD disclosures, refer to the Company's Sustainability Report below.
+From the perspective of investment in human capital, the Company is actively investing in human resources, including conducting human resource development to ensure diversity and promoting corporate health and wellness, in order to realize the objective of "a company where all employees can take a vibrant and active part" set out in its Vision for 2030.
+Specific initiatives for utilizing the Company's human capital are outlined above in Supplementary Principle 2.4.1: Ensuring diversity in the promotion of core human resources, and also disclosed in the Company's Sustainability Report.